Blotch3D/Blotch3D/README.md

 inside and outside) in the BlSprite.PreDraw delegate, and set it back to CullCounterClockwise in the BlSprite.DrawCleanup delegate.

-Q: I set a sprite's matrix so one of the dimensions has a scale of zero, but then the sprite becomes black.
+Q: I set a sprite's matrix so that one of the dimensions has a scale of zero, but then the sprite becomes black.

 A: A sprite's matrix also affects its normals.
 By setting a dimension's scale to zero, you may have caused some of the normals to be zero'd-out as well.

-Q: When I am zoomed-in a large amount, sprite and camera movement jumps.
+Q: When I am zoomed-in a large amount, sprite and camera movement jumps as the sprite or camera move.

 A: You are experiencing floating point precision errors in the positioning algorithms.
 About all you can do is "fake" being that zoomed